 Leave food for hedgehogs

-Leave out water and meat-based cat or dog food for hedgehogs emerging from hibernation, so they can build up their fat reserves for breeding.
-Put out the food from dusk and discard any that is left first thing in the morning.
+Leave out water and meat-based cat or dog food for hedgehogs (chicken flavour is best, in jelly not gravy).
+Hedgehogs are emerging from hibernation in March, and need to build up their fat reserves for breeding.
+Put out the food from dusk and discard any that’s left first thing in the morning.

 Gather lawn clippings

 If mowing for the first time, detach the box and leave the clippings to dry out, then take them up in a dry corner of the garden.
-You may attract queen bumblebees to start a colony there.
+You may encourage a queen bumblebee to start a colony there.
+Slow worms may bask and even nest here, too.

 Add nectar- and pollen-rich plants

 Make a note of the plants in flower in your garden and visit your local garden centre to see what’s in flower there, to increase your stock of nectar- and pollen-rich plants for pollinators.
-Discover how to help bees from winter through to spring.
+Learn more about helping bees from winter through to spring.

 Add pond plants